vayne1125/enUsELF/README.md

 ### cmd
 ```
 cd C:\Users\user\AppData\Local\Android\Sdk\emulator
-emulator -list-avds   //see the phone's name you creat
+emulator -list-avds   //see the phone's name you create
 emulator -avd xxx     //xxx is your phone name
 ```
 ### vscode
-open
 ```
+cd enUsELF
 npx react-native run-android
 ```

+# How to use